Mel Bonis: Life

 Mel Bonis at age 19, painting by Charles-Auguste Corbineau (1877).

 Bonis was born to a Parisian lower-middle-class family and was educated according to the strict norms of Catholic morality.
 Endowed with great talent and musical sensitivity, she taught herself to play the piano.
 Initially, her parents did not encourage her music, but when she was twelve they were persuaded by a professor at the Conservatoire to allow her to receive formal music lessons.
 In 1874, at the age of sixteen, she began her studies at the Conservatoire, and attended classes in accompaniment, harmony, and composition, where she shared the benches with Claude Debussy and Gabriel Pierné and received tuition from César Franck.

 At the Conservatoire, she met and fell in love with Amédée Landély Hettich (5 February 1856 – 5 April 1937), a student, poet, and singer, setting some of his poems to music.
 Her parents disapproved of the match and withdrew her from the Conservatoire.
 In 1883, when she was twenty-five, they arranged for her to marry the businessman Albert Domange (4 April 1836 – 31 March 1918).
 Domange was twenty-two years her senior, and twice a widower with five children from his previous marriages.
 After marriage, Bonis immersed herself in domesticity, bearing three children with Domange: Pierre (1884–1969), Jeanne (1888–1987) and Édouard (1893–1932).
 For Bonis, it was not an ideal marriage, as Domange did not like music.

 In the 1890s, Bonis re-encountered Hettich, who was by then a respected vocal teacher and writer on music, married to a Polish harpist.
 Hettich encouraged Bonis to return to composition and was able to introduce her to some of the major publishers, after which her career began to succeed.
-Bonis and Hettich embarked on an affair, which led to the birth of an illegitimate child, Madeleine (Jeanne-Pauline-Madeline Verger), on 8 September 1899.
+Bonis and Hettich embarked on an affair, which led to the birth of an illegitimate child, Madeleine (Jeanne-Pauline-Madeleine Verger), on 8 September 1899.
 Madeleine was put into the care of a former chambermaid; she inherited musical talent from her parents.